Chapter Officers and Directors

 Phil Ertel: President

 Phil began his birding life when first seeing a crow in his yard in Kentucky at a young age and marveling at its size.
 He became a serious birder while living in Dayton, Ohio after visiting and volunteering at the Aullwood Audubon Center.
 He was also involved with the local Dayton Sierra Club chapter.
 Phil expanded his birding experiences by moving to Rapid City, S.D. adding Western birds to his life list.
 After a brief time in Ft.
 Smith, AR, Phil moved to St. George when his wife, Susan, was offered a teaching position at what was then Dixie College (now Utah Tech University).
 After retiring as owner of his stained glass business and from teaching philosophy part-time for the university in 2020, he began to regularly attend the weekly birding walks and volunteered for the Planning Committee for the 2023 Bird Fest.
-He is presently the Chair of the Planning Committee for the 2024 Bird Fest.
+Phil was the Chairperson of the Planning Committee for the 2024 & 2025 Red Cliffs Bird Fest.
+He was elected President of the Chapter in 2025.

 Paul Hicks: Vice President